-After the message completes, the traffic lights cycle to yellow and then to red, gongs start sounding, and the “Warning: Restricted Area” lights on both ends of the bridge start to flash.
+- The bridge’s traffic lights cycle to yellow and then to red, gongs sound, and the “Warning: Restricted Area” lights on both ends of the bridge start to flash.

-When the traffic lights turn red, an interlock releases and allows the operator to lower traffic gates.
-(Usually oncoming traffic gates go down first, allowing traffic to clear the bridge before the off-going gates are lowered).
-When all traffic gates are down, another interlock releases and gives a blue light on the control console which indicates that the bridge can now be raised.
+- When the traffic lights turn red, an interlock releases, allowing the operator to lower traffic gates.
+When all gates are down, another interlock releases, illuminating a blue light on the control console, indicating the span is ready to be raised.

 - While the operator at the controls checks the security cameras, another operator visually checks both of the span’s sidewalks and the roadway to ensure they are clear of all persons.